antonimalinowski/sharc_media_player/README.md

 ﻿This repo documents my attempt of making a media player from scratch in C++.

+It also contains [for the moment] various c++ projects made in the process of familiarizing myself with WxWidgets library.
+I might do a separate repo for that media player project.
+For now all things are mashed up together...

 Configuring WxWidgets in Visual Studio:

 [Project]->properties->C/C++->[All Configurations + All Platforms]->Additional Include Directories: